adamsilver/fdpb/04-Login.md

 ## Summary

 In this chapter we covered the main problems associated with login forms.
-Most sites have a login form.
-Don't let unfounded security holes stop you designing a friction-free login experience.
+One major point of contention is that of security.
+In the name of security we often degrade the experience without actually increasing security at all.

-If you're going to provide social login capabilites consider the tradeoffs, implement one at a time, and ensure users aren't penalised for signing up with one or another.
+We also looked at giving users choice serviced by social media login capabilities and the assocatiated trade-offs and ways if mitigating the increased friction.
+In particular, letting users interchange between different login modalities.

-Finally, put login forms in context of the flow in which they have been triggered.
-It's intuitive and keeps users focussed on the task at hand.
+Finally, we ensured that the login form we design has the context of the flow for which it has been triggered.
+Not only is this intuitive but it keeps users focussed on the task they started in the first place.

 ### Things to avoid